StarCrusher96/Kerbal-Star-Systems-2/README.md

 ---

 ## 🌠 Included Star Systems
-_All systems are original creations that take scientific cues from real astrophysical objects, without being direct analogues._

-## 🌠 Included Star Systems
 _All systems are original creations.
 They take cues from real space, then the Kerbals made them… stranger._

 | In-game System | Inspiration | Short Description |